 Rosalie was sitting in her nursing home when her room suddenly burst to life with twirling fabrics.
 She was an old woman.
 You can say an old woman can hallucinate due to her age level.
 But how human hallucinate?
 In this post, we will learn “What Causes Hallucinations?”

 Let’s come to Rosalie.
-Through the elaborate drapings Rosalie could make out animals, children, and costumed characters.
+Through the elaborate drapings, Rosalie could make out animals, children, and costumed characters.
 She was alarmed not by the intrusion but because she knew this entourage was an extremely detailed hallucination.
-Her cognitive function was excellent and she had not taken any medications at past time that might cause hallucinations.
+Her cognitive function was excellent and she had not taken any medications at the last time that might cause hallucinations.